Embassy Theatre (New York City): Description

 The Embassy Theatre is part of the Actors' Equity Building at 1560 Broadway.
-The building is on the east side of Seventh Avenue between 46th and 47th Streets, in the Theater District of Midtown Manhattan in New York City.
-It faces Duffy Square, the northern end of Times Square.
-The Actors' Equity Building abuts the I. Miller Building to the south and the Palace Theatre to the north.
+The building is on the east side of Seventh Avenue between 46th and 47th Streets, in the Theater District of Midtown Manhattan in New York City, New York, U.S. It faces Duffy Square, the northern end of Times Square.
+The Actors' Equity Building abuts the I. Miller Building to the south, as well as TSX Broadway and the Palace Theatre to the north.
 The land under the building is owned by Actors Equity, while the building itself is owned by GFP.
 The theater is part of the building's retail space, which SL Green leases from GFP.

 The theater was completed in 1925 and was designed by Thomas W. Lamb, with decorations by the Rambusch Decorating Company.
 It is housed in what was originally a retail space for men's clothes.
 The theater retains the floor plan of the original retail space; the floor and the ceiling are both at the same height as the original retail space.
 As of 2019, the old Embassy Theatre itself is a retail space.